||2 months ago|

 Evoking this choice in the Main Menu will accomplish the following:

 - Prompt to move any files in /working to the /finished directory.
 These files should be ready to add to your collection.

 - If the /working directory is empty and there are files in the /holding or /discard/metadata_issues or /discard/minor_issues directories, you will be prompted to move them to the /working directory.

 COMMAND LINE OPTIONS

-Run Muzik Faktry with '-h' to see all available options: $ ./muzikfaktry.sh -h
+Run Muzik Faktry with '-h' to see the available options:

-As i started listening to music on a PC, a mistake i still enjoy making, i became more attuned to the audio quality and the metadata that was included with the files.
-At the time i was using that other OS (Windoze) and listening to MP3's and so i started building a tool chain for processing my music which checked for errors, added ReplayGain information, etc..
-I was happy with the process i created but then i moved to Linux and wanted to recreate my tool chain the best i could, thus MP3 Factory was born which was the original name of this script.
-Eventually i figured out that the MP3 format is shit for several reasons and so i started focusing more on producing lossless files in the FLAC format which led to the re-branding of the script.
-Eventually i dropped virtually all support for the MP3 format other than saving some metadata information.
+As i started listening to music on a PC i became more attuned to the audio quality and the metadata that was included with the files.
+At the time i was using that other OS and listening to MP3's, and so i built a tool chain for processing my music which checked for errors, added ReplayGain information, etc..
+I was happy with the process i created but then i moved to GNU/Linux and wanted to recreate my tool chain the best i could, thus MP3 Factory was born which was the original name of this script.
+Eventually i figured out that the MP3 format is largely obsolete crap and difficult to work with and so i started focusing on producing lossless files in the FLAC format which led to the re-branding of the script.
+Eventually i dropped virtually all support for the dying MP3 format.

-Muzik Faktry has since evolved into a fairly comprehensive tool that greatly exceeded both my original expectations and the vastly inferior tool chain i constructed on Winblows, plus it's been a great project for learning the many intricacies of Bash shell scripting.
-Whether Bash is an appropriate language to code such a script is certainly debatable, however i coded it for my own usage and it does the job very nicely.
+Muzik Faktry has since evolved into a fairly comprehensive tool that greatly exceeded both my original expectations and the vastly inferior tool chain i constructed on Windows, plus it's been a great project for learning the many intricacies of Bash shell scripting.
+Whether Bash is an appropriate language to code such a script is certainly debatable, however it's currently the only Linux capable scripting language i'm familiar with.